SlideRuleEarth/sliderule/docs/rtd/source/archive/SlideRuleWebClient.md

 #### SRWC-3.7: Concurrent Requests

-When a processing request is sent to the SlideRule service while another processing request is in progress, the first processing request should continue in the background with its data displayed on the map being cleared; the data for the superceding second processing request should then take over the map display with any returned data from it being displayed on the map.
+When a processing request is sent to the SlideRule service while another processing request is in progress, the first processing request should continue in the background with its data displayed on the map being cleared; the data for the superseding second processing request should then take over the map display with any returned data from it being displayed on the map.

 #### SRWC-3.7: Records View Plot Display